yramin/salesforce-pov/README.md

 - AWS Terraform provider authentication should be configured.
 See https://registry.terraform.io/providers/hashicorp/aws/latest/docs#authentication
 - GCP Terraform provider authentication should be configured.
 See https://registry.terraform.io/providers/hashicorp/google/latest/docs/guides/provider_reference#authentication
-  - Option 1: Install `gcloud` CLI and configure authentication.
-  - Option 2: In `build-transit-spoke/main.tf`, specify the path to the .json for GCP for `credentials` in the Google provider code block.
+  - Option 1: By default, the Google provider will use the `gcloud_project_credentials_filepath` file specified in `build-transit-spoke/terraform.tfvars`.
+If you would like to use a different file, change it in `build-transit-spoke/main.tf`:
     ```
     provider "google" {
-      credentials = "/Users/ronaldlee/Desktop/gcp-credentials/gcp-rlee-01.json"
+      credentials = var.gcloud_project_credentials_filepath
     }
     ```
+  - Option 2: Install `gcloud` CLI and configure authentication.
+The credentials option in the Google provider should be commented out if using this option.
 - Increase VPC and Elastic IP quotas in us-west-2 and us-east-1.
 - Subscribe to the following AMIs:
   - Aviatrix Controller: https://aws.amazon.com/marketplace/pp?sku=2ewplxno8kih1clboffpdrp9q